Coastal cliffs between Cook Inlet and the eastern side of Lake Clark National Park hold fossil remnants of 150 million years of sea life.

 Properly classifying the few belemnites collected may hold important clues to the biogeography and migration patterns of this common fossil.
-Work is being done to identify the collected specimens to the species level, but so far it appears that there are three genera represented:
+Work is being done to identify the collected specimens to the species level

 You are welcome to look at, touch, and enjoy these unique fossils, but resist the temptation to take them home.
 Paleontological resources may not be collected from Federal or state land without a permit.
 Although the Lake Clark area seems remote, in fact many people visit the area.
 If visitors take fossils and other artifacts, eventually there will be no more left and our national heritage will be impoverished.